-†Model 1 was adjusted for age, BMI, smoking, and time sample was taken; model 2, adjusted for age, employment/marital status, BMI, smoking, and time sample was taken; model 3, adjusted for age, employment/marital status, BMI, smoking, alcohol, and time sample was taken; model 4, adjusted for age, employment/marital status, BMI, smoking, alcohol, and time sample was taken; model 4, adjusted for age, employment/marital status, BMI, smoking, alcohol, systolic blood pressure, physical score, mental score, glucose level, and time sample was taken; and model 5, adjusted for age, employment/marital status, BMI, smoking, alcohol, systolic blood pressure, physical score, mental score, insulin, and time sample was taken.
+†Model 1 was adjusted for age, BMI, smoking, and time sample was taken; model 2, adjusted for age, employment/marital status, BMI, smoking, and time sample was taken; model 3, adjusted for age, employment/marital status, BMI, smoking, alcohol, and time sample was taken; model 4, adjusted for age, employment/marital status, BMI, smoking, alcohol, systolic blood pressure, physical score, mental score, glucose level, and time sample was taken; and model 5, adjusted for age, employment/marital status, BMI, smoking, alcohol, systolic blood pressure, physical score, mental score, insulin, and time sample was taken.

-P=0.05 for the contrast between sleep categories and the reference (7 hours).
+$\ddagger P = 0.05$ for the contrast between sleep categories and the reference (7 hours).

-also run with adjustment for either employment status, which is a known determinant of vWF; or for marital status, which shows significant variation across categories of sleep in both men and women (Tables 1).
+were used as covariates in the basic model (model 1) to which other variables were added.
+Models were also run with adjustment for either employment status, which is a known determinant of vWF; or for marital status, which shows significant variation across categories of sleep in both men and women (Table 1).